catly1/TwinTales/README.md

 Day1: Basic boiler plate code.
 An HTML and webpack configs.
 Do research on how to work with canvas to display what would probably be a grid/tiled display.
     - Can move and jump around now.
+    - Only show a single pixel dot for the character.

-Day2: Learned how to texture/animate with canvas.
+Day2: Learn how to texture/animate with canvas.
+    - Changed the map size.